pocketsvg/PocketSVG/README.md

 # PocketSVG
 A library that converts Scalable Vector Graphics (SVG) data into CAShapeLayers and UIBezierCurves.
 This makes it easy to create vector-based paths and shapes in your apps.

-This a fork of an [SVG to bezier path parser by Martin Haywood](http://ponderwell.net/2011/05/converting-svg-paths-to-objective-c-paths/).
+This a fork of an [SVG to bezier path parser by Martin Haywood](http://ponderwell.net/2011/05/converting-svg-paths-to-objective-c-paths/), with fixes by [Pieter Omvlee](http://www.bohemiancoding.com/).

 ## Instructions